-He came up with his first independent film in 1992 – ‘Reservoir Dogs’.
-What I think about ‘Reservoir Dogs’ is that hardly any other director could have made such a film as a debut.
-Regarded as one of the cult hits of the 1990s, ‘Reservoir Dogs’ was also named as one of the best Independent Films of all times.
-He paved his own path to greatness through that film.
-Being an ardent fan of films and theater since childhood and working in movie houses since teenage, people would give him the advantage of being a good director; but Tarantino is not just good, he is a talent with unique abilities.
-After getting the initial hurl, he never looked back.
-What he achieved with ‘Kill Bill’, ‘Pulp Fiction’ and ‘Inglorious Bastards’ to name a few is beyond description.
-Here is the list of top Quentin Tarantino movies, ranked from average to best.
-You can watch some of these Quentin Tarantino movies on Netflix, Hulu or Amazon Prime.
+It’s hard to find any director with as magnificent first film as Tanratino.
+Regarded as one of the cult hits of the 1990s, Reservoir Dogs’ is also one of the best indie films you will ever see.
+He has paved his own path to greatness since that film.
+An ardent fan of films and theater since childhood, Tarantino is a talent with exceptional abilities.
+What he achieved with ‘Kill Bill’, ‘Pulp Fiction’ and ‘Inglourious Bastards’ is beyond description.
+With that said, let’s jump into the list of top Quentin Tarantino movies, ranked from average to best.
+You can watch some of these best Quentin Tarantino movies on Netflix, Hulu or Amazon Prime.

 9. Death Proof (2007)